-IMPORTANT FINANCIAL INFORMATION:
+IMPORTANT FINANCIAL INFORMATION

-Visit the Insurance Verification Representative/Financial Counselor located in the Admitting Office or call 301-203-2271 or 2154, if you need help with:
+Visit the Insurance Verification Representative/ Financial Counselor located in the Admitting Office or call 301-203-2271 or 2154, if you need assistance with:

-- Understanding your hospital bill; - Your rights and obligations with regard to your hospital bill; - How to apply for free and reduced cost care; - How to apply for the Maryland Medical Assistance Program and any other programs that may help pay the bill http://www.fortwashington-hospital.com
+- Understanding your hospital bill; Your rights and obligations with regard to your hospital bill; - How to apply for free and reduced cost care; How to apply for the Maryland Medical Assistance Program and any other programs that may help pay the bill.

-If it is after hours, a holiday or a weekend, you can pick up/drop off an application at a Registration or Information desk.
-If you need additional assistance, please call and leave a message with a Financial Counselor and someone will return your call within three business days.
+If it is after hours, a holiday or a weekend, you can pick up/drop off an application at FWMC's Registration or Information desk.
+If you need additional assistance, please call and leave a message with a Financial Counselor and someone will return your call within two business days.

-Maryland Medical Assistance Program (HealthChoice): 1-800-977-7388 (TDD 1-800-977-7389)
+Maryland Medical Assistance Program (HealthChoice):

+1-800-977-7388 (TDD 1-800-977-7389)